Rosebud (The Simpsons)

 "Rosebud" is the fourth episode of the fifth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on October 21, 1993.
 In the episode, Mr. Burns misses his childhood teddy bear Bobo on the eve of his birthday.
-After flashbacks reveal Bobo's journey through history, the bear ends up in the hands of Maggie Simpson.
-Burns does everything in his power to get Bobo back.
+After flashbacks reveal Bobo's journey through history, the bear ends up in the hands of Maggie Simpson, before Burns does everything in his power to get Bobo back.

 "Rosebud" was directed by Wes Archer and written by John Swartzwelder.
 It was the first episode to be executive-produced by David Mirkin, who was the show runner for the fifth and sixth seasons of the show.
 Supervising director David Silverman describes the episode as "one of the more challenging ones" to direct.
 The Ramones (Joey Ramone, Johnny Ramone, C. J. Ramone and Marky Ramone) guest-star in the episode as themselves.
 The episode is largely a parody of the 1941 film Citizen Kane and the title references Charles Foster Kane's dying word "Rosebud".
-The episode also contains references to The Wizard of Oz, Planet of the Apes, George Burns, Charles Lindbergh, The Rolling Stones and Adolf Hitler.
+The episode contains references to The Wizard of Oz, Planet of the Apes, George Burns, Charles Lindbergh, The Rolling Stones and Adolf Hitler.

-Critical reaction to "Rosebud" was largely positive and in 2003 Entertainment Weekly placed the episode in fourth place on their list of the 25 best episodes of The Simpsons.
+Since airing, “Rosebud" has received universal acclaim from fans and television critics.
+In 2003, Entertainment Weekly placed the episode in second place on their list of the 25 best episodes of The Simpsons.

 Plot

-Smithers overhears Mr. Burns having a nightmare in which he murmurs the name "Bobo".
-A flashback reveals that as a child, Burns lived with his family and cherished his teddy bear Bobo, which he dropped in the snow when he left home to live with a "twisted, loveless billionaire".
-Burns tells Smithers that he desperately misses Bobo but has no idea where it is.

-Burns is so obsessed with finding Bobo that he cannot enjoy the elaborate birthday celebration Smithers arranges for him.
-After the Ramones' sneering version of "Happy Birthday" and Homer's crude comedy routine offend him, Burns angrily orders Smithers to have the Ramones killed (mistakenly calling them the Rolling Stones) and have his security guards break up the party by beating the guests.
+Mr. Burns dreams about his early childhood, when he lived with his family and cherished his teddy bear Bobo, which he dropped in the snow when he left home to live with a "twisted, loveless billionaire".
+Bobo was found by Charles Lindbergh, then by Adolf Hitler, then by ice cutters in the North Pole.
+Burns becomes so obsessed with finding Bobo that he cannot enjoy the elaborate birthday celebration Smithers has arranged for him.
+After the Ramones perform a disdainful rendition of "Happy Birthday To You", and employee Homer Simpson performs a loutish, derisive stand-up routine, Burns becomes infuriated, ordering Smithers to have the Ramones killed (mistakenly calling them the Rolling Stones) and has his security guards break up the party.
+Bart buys a bag of ice to heal a head injury Homer received at the party.
+Bart finds Bobo in the bag and gives him to Maggie to play with.

-Another flashback reveals Bobo's history: the bear finds its way to Charles Lindbergh, who brings it aboard the Spirit of St. Louis and throws it into a crowd after his transatlantic flight to Paris, where it is caught by Adolf Hitler.
-In 1945, Hitler blames Bobo for losing World War II and tosses it away.
-Bobo is seen again in 1957 on board the USS Nautilus headed for the North Pole.
-Bobo becomes encased in a block of ice harvested by an ice-gathering expedition in 1993.
-A bag of ice with Bobo inside is shipped to the Kwik-E-Mart in Springfield.
-Bart buys the bag, finds Bobo inside and gives it to Maggie as a toy.